Oswaldo Cabrera Player Props: Yankees vs. Phillies

 - In 27 of 52 games last season (51.9%) Cabrera got at least one hit, and in 10 of those contests (19.2%) he picked up more than one.

-- In 23.1% of his 52 games a year ago, Cabrera drove in a run (12 times).
-He also had six games with multiple RBIs (11.5%), and three or more RBIs in one game.

-- He touched home plate in 17 of 52 games last season, with multiple runs in six of those games.
+- He scored a run in 17 of 52 games last season, with multiple runs in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.